crhain/freeCodeCamp-Simon/README.md

 CHANGES AND ADDITIONS
 ==================================================
-0. Panel activates twice when holding down on touch screen!
-  *** ???  but it doesn't seem to count the second click for game purposes.
-1. Add final styling for all components; should use simple layout for mobile and round layout with control in center for desktop and tablet
-2. add error sound
+1. add error sound
-3. Add error if player does not hit a panel within a given amount of time
+2. Add error if player does not hit a panel within a given amount of time
-4. edit panel sounds and add functionality to play them continuously
+3. edit panel sounds and add functionality to play them continuously
+4. add blinking effect on count display

 ## Table of Contents